sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **Clean_rawdata plugin**: New option to fuse channels rejected by clean_rawdata on multiple runs of the same subject.
 - **DIPFIT plugin**: MEG source localization and custom MRI source localization (see [tutorial](https://eeglab.org/tutorials/09_source/Custom_head_model.html))
 - **bids-matlab-io plugin:** support for behavioral information and motion capture.
 Better support to import iEEG and MEG data.
+- Use this [Github link](https://github.com/sccn/eeglab/compare/eeglab2022.1..2023.0) to see all changes compared to the previous EEGLAB version.

 ## EEGLAB version 2022.1